 Chicken Kabsa is the special Saudi Arabian Rice recipe famous all around the middle east and Arabian region.
 It's a recipe that can make your dinner time special as it's suitable for all taste buds.
-Steamed cooked kabsa rice with oven-baked chicken makes a perfect taste on each bite.
-Family favorite easy dinner recipe for all!
+Steamed cooked Kabsa rice with oven-baked chicken makes a perfect taste on each bite.
+Family favorite easy dinner recipe, also famous as Chicken Machboos!

 You will surely love these recipes to add value to your dinner table.
 Don't forget to watch my peas pulao recipe that I cooked with love for family get together to serve with curry.